SirGoodenough/HA_Blueprints/Automations/ZHA-Xiaomi_Cube_Controller.md

 I also extended this to controlling the color one octet (color) at a time.
 Each color will use both rotations on one side of the cube.
 Colors are changed one at a time (Red or Green or Blue) and change the amount (positive or negative) based on how far you rotate the cube.

 [Code Examples are found in the Yaml file here](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Samples/ZHA_Cube_Color_Control_Stub_Actions_and_Script_SAMPLE.yaml)
+If you want to create the color change script file using a script BluePrint, I have that for you right here: [Color Change BluePrint](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Scripts/color_control_4_magic_cube.yaml)

 * The script reduces the angle number to 60% of the rotation angle (you can change this, but 60% works well for my needs).
 * It then grabs the current colors from the light entity and puts them into a list.